 PhD student position in theoretical/computational chemistry 60 %

-The candidate must hold a Master's degree in chemistry, physics, or related.
-The successful candidate will be creative, ambitious, and highly motivated.
-Strong programming skills and good knowledge about electronic structure theory, molecular dynamics and (transition metal-based) catalysis are essential.
+The candidate must hold an excellent Master degree in chemistry, physics, or related, and have profound English skills.
+The successful candidate will be highly creative, ambitious, and motivated.
+Programming skills are required.
+Very good knowledge about electronic structure theory, molecular dynamics, and (transition metal-based) catalysis is an advantage.

 What we offer

-We offer a 4-year PhD position in an inspiring environment with cutting-edge resources, access to world-leading supercomputers, and high-profile interdisciplinary collaborations.
+We offer an inspiring environment with cutting-edge resources, access to world-leading supercomputers, and high-profile interdisciplinary collaborations.

 Place of work

-University of Zurich Department of Chemistry Winterthurerstrasse 190 8057 Zürich
+Prof. Dr. Sandra Luber University of Zurich, Department of Chemistry Winterthurerstrasse 190 (Irchel Campus) 8057 Zürich